An Empirical Assessment of Pretextual Stops and Racial Profiling

 Date Written: September 15, 2019

-Scholars and civil rights activists have widely criticized Whren, arguing that it gives police officers permission to engage in racial profiling.
-But social scientists have historically struggled to develop an empirical methodology to evaluate how Whren influenced police behavior.
+Scholars and civil rights activists have sharply criticized Whren, arguing that it gives police officers permission to engage in racial profiling.
+But social scientists have struggled to empirically evaluate how Whren influenced police behavior.

-The State of Washington presents a unique opportunity to test the effects of pretextual stop doctrines on police behavior.
+A series of court decisions in the state of Washington present an opportunity to test the effects of pretextual stop doctrines on police behavior.
 In the years since the Whren decision, Washington has experimented with multiple rules that provide differing levels of protection against pretextual stops.
 In 1999, the Washington Supreme Court held in State v.
 Ladson that their state constitution barred police from conducting pretextual traffic stops.
-Then in 2012, the court eased this restriction on pretextual stops in State v.
+However, in 2012, the court eased this restriction on pretextual stops in State v.
 Arreola.

-By relying on a comprehensive dataset of 8,257,527 traffic stops conducted by the Washington State Patrol from 2008 through 2015, we find that the Arreola decision is associated with a statistically significant increase in traffic stops of non-white drivers relative to white drivers.
-Further, we find this increase in traffic stops of non-white drivers concentrated during daytime hours, when officers can more easily ascertain a driver’s race through visual observation.
-We also find evidence that police officers search the vehicles of non-white drivers more frequently than white drivers after Arreola.
+Exploiting a comprehensive dataset of 8,257,527 traffic stops conducted by the Washington State Patrol from 2008 through 2015, we carry out difference-in-differences and triple differences analyses to assess whether the Arreola decision increased traffic stops among drivers of color relative to white drivers.
+We find that the Arreola decision is associated with a statistically significant increase in traffic stops of drivers of color relative to white drivers.
+Further, we find this increase in traffic stops of drivers of color is concentrated during daytime hours, when officers can more easily ascertain a driver’s race through visual observation.

 Keywords: police, policing, racial profiling, civil rights, discrimination, traffic stops, searches, veil of darkness, police misconduct